sopnode/oai5g-rru/README.md

 ### Prerequisites:

-The required number of R2lab worker nodes for the target experimentation scenario are up and have joined a k8s cluster.
+The required number of R2lab worker nodes for the target experimentation scenario are up and have joined the k8s cluster.

 This can be done using the **join-cluster.py** nepi-ng script available in the [Extend a SophiaNode Kubernetes cluster with R2lab worker nodes](https://github.com/sopnode/r2lab-join-cluster) repo.

-The **demo-oai.py** script will then use one of the R2lab worker nodes to deploy the OAI 5G pods on the cluster.
+The **demo-oai.py** script will then use one of the R2lab worker nodes to orchestrate the deployment of OAI 5G pods on the cluster.
 The default R2lab node used for that is *fit11* as declared in the **join-cluster.py** script.

 Note that in many OAI5G scenarios, a single R2lab worker node is enough to run the OAI5G demo as the same r2lab worker node can be used to deploy the OAI5G pods and to host the oai-gnb pod with B210 attached.
 Also, if the target scenario includes a gNB with USRP N3XX or AW2S RRU device, the oai-gnb pod will not run on a r2lab worker node but on a more powerful worker node in the k8s cluster.